Yomguithereal/talisman/stats/descriptive.md

 <h2 id="stdev">stdev</h2>

-Computes the stdev of the given sequence.
+Computes the standard deviation of the given sequence.

 ```js
 import {stdev} from 'talisman/stats/descriptive';